Spoiler: If you don’t like gross – this isn’t the recipe for you.

 Like a lot of kids, mine love to dress up for Halloween.
 This year, after brain-storming lots of ideas, they announced that they wanted to have zombie skin that they could pull off and eat, announcing that this would gross people out – they were not wrong!
 This tutorial, believe it or not, is super easy and healthy, despite how it may look!

-We simply adapted our recipe for Fruit Leather.
-We cooked up apple puree; using 1 large cooking apple, an apple and plum puree; using 1 apple and a couple of plums (we lightly blitzed this one).
+To make our revolting edible fruit scabs we simply adapted our recipe for Fruit Leather.
+We cooked up an apple puree using 1 large cooking apple.
+An apple and plum puree using 1 apple and a couple of plums (we lightly blitzed this one).
 We then split the plain apple puree into 3, leaving one plain, colouring one yellow, and one green with food colour gels.
 The apple and plum puree got split in half, and we added a few blackberries to one half and mashed it up a little.

 We lined a baking tray with cling film, and dolloped our purees out on to it, into what we imagine zombie scabs would look like.
 As the scabs dry out they will shrink back so bear that in mind when you spoon the puree out.

-We then popped our scabs into the bottom of the aga to dry out.
-If using an oven, set it on the lowest possible setting, you are aiming to dry them out not cook them!
-You can also leave your tray in a warm place to dry out naturally.
+We then popped our revolting fruit scabs into the bottom of the aga to dry out.
+If you are using an oven, set it on the lowest possible setting.
+You are aiming to dry the fruit scabs out rather than cook them.
+You can also leave your tray in a warm place to dry out the fruit scabs out naturally.
 In the aga the scabs took about 2 hours to dry out.
 We were absolutely delighted by how revolting our finished scabs looked!

 To compliment our scabs, we decided we needed some blood and pus to dress them with.
 We mixed golden syrup with a little water, added yellow and green food colouring to one, and red food colouring with a little coca powder to the other, and gave them both a good stir.